spathak99/DrZaiusBackend/API_ROUTES.md

 Consolidated list of main endpoints with brief summaries.
 All authenticated endpoints require a bearer token unless noted.

+MVP status: in progress.
+Security APIs (keys/policies workflows) are present but not finalized for MVP; real DLP redaction and Vertex RAG integration are pending and will be completed before launch.

 ## Auth (`/auth`)
 - POST `/auth/signup` — Create user (requires role, corpus_uri)
 - POST `/auth/login` — Login, returns access_token